genFD/react-part-III-projects/01-dateCounter/readme.md

 ![counter](../01-dateCounter/assets/incrementbyone.gif)

-To comply with the second rule (performing an immutable update ) the `initialState` object’s contents was copied into a new object and only this copy is mutated.
+To comply with the second rule (performing an immutable update ) the `initialState` object’s contents was copied into a new object and only this copy was mutated.
 In Javascript, we can use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to obtain copies of objects and arrays.

 Next, let's try and implement the `step` feature.
 We want to be able to choose the number of steps our counter will increment or decrement.
 With our new reducer implementation, it's very easy:

-- Inside `defineStep()` event handler we can dispatch an action called `step` to capture the number of steps we will increment or decrement using the **event object**. the **value** will be saved in the `payload` property.
+- Inside `defineStep()` event handler we can dispatch an action called `step` to capture the number of steps we will increment or decrement using the **event object**.
+The **value** will be saved in the `payload` property.
 We should also convert the **value** to a number using **Number()**:

 ```js
 const defineStep = function (e) {